avikatare17/AviPortfolio/frontend/public/images/README.md

 - Using WebP format for smaller file sizes
 - Compressing the image (tools like TinyPNG, ImageOptim)
 - Using multiple sizes for responsive design (optional)
+- Aim for file sizes under 500KB for faster loading